-Monitor adult fly numbers twice a week using an appropriate technique, such as resting counts in squares marked on internal walls and floors;
+Monitor adult fly numbers twice a week using an appropriate technique, such as resting counts in squares marked on internal walls and floors

-Carrying out waste acceptance checks, monitoring fly numbers in each load, recording heavily infested loads in a fly contaminated load log sheet, treating loads and priority covering of loads;
+Carrying out waste acceptance checks, monitoring fly numbers in each load, recording heavily infested loads in a fly contaminated load log sheet, treating loads and priority covering of loads.

-Where it is not possible to monitor loads at entry, operators would monitor upon discharge;
+Where it is not possible to monitor loads at entry, operators would monitor upon discharge

-Rejecting infested/problematic waste if from a known repeat problematic source;
+Rejecting infested/problematic waste if from a known repeat problematic source,

-Proper waste handling and rotation;
+Proper waste handling and rotation

-Ensuring that waste does not accumulate in inaccessible areas such as behind walls or in corners;
+Ensuring that waste does not accumulate in inaccessible areas such as behind walls or in corners

-When fly numbers are high, investigate potential fly breeding areas;
+When fly numbers are high, investigate potential fly breeding areas commonly experience infestation such as food waste

-Applying a daily cover thick enough to prevent fly infestation at the tipping area;
+Applying a daily cover thick enough to prevent fly infestation at the tipping area importance of monitoring/recording fly infested loads.